-Summary Dismissal
+38. Summary Dismissal

-38.(1) At any time after a Notice of Appeal is received by the Assessment Review Board, the Assessment Review Board may dismiss all or part of the appeal where it determines that any of the following apply:

-- (a) the appeal is not within the jurisdiction of the Assessment Review Board; - (b) the appeal was not filed within the applicable time limit; or - (c) the complainant failed to diligently pursue the appeal or failed to comply with an order of the Assessment Review Board. - (2) Before dismissing all or part of an appeal under subsection (1), the Assessment Review Board must give the complainant an opportunity to make submissions to the Assessment Review Board.

-(3) The Assessment Review Board must give written reasons for any dismissal made under subsection (1) to all parties.
+- (1) At any time after a Notice of Appeal is received by the Assessment Review Board, the Assessment Review Board may dismiss all or part of the appeal where it determines that any of the following apply: - (a) the appeal is not within the jurisdiction of the Assessment Review Board; - (b) the appeal was not filed within the applicable time limit; or - (c) the complainant failed to diligently pursue the appeal or failed to comply with an order of the Assessment Review Board. - (2) Before dismissing all or part of an appeal under subsection (1), the Assessment Review Board must give the complainant an opportunity to make submissions to the Assessment Review Board. - (3) The Assessment Review Board must give written reasons for any dismissal made under subsection (1) to all parties.

-Quorum
+39. Quorum

-39.(1) A majority of the members of the Assessment Review Board constitutes a quorum, provided that there must not be less than three (3) members present at any time.

-(2) Where a quorum of the members of an Assessment Review Board is not present at the time at which a hearing is to be held, the hearing must be adjourned to the next day that is not a holiday, and so on from day to day until there is a quorum.
+- A majority of the members of the Assessment Review Board constitutes a quorum, provided that there must not be less than three (3) members present at any time. - (2) Where a quorum of the members of an Assessment Review Board is not present at the time at which a hearing is to be held, the hearing must be adjourned to the next day that is not a holiday, and so on from day to day until there is a quorum.

-Decisions
+40. Decisions

-40. A decision of the majority of the members is a decision of the Assessment Review Board and, in the case of a tie, the decision of the chair governs.
+A decision of the majority of the members is a decision of the Assessment Review Board and, in the case of a tie, the decision of the chair governs.

-Combining Hearings
+41. Combining Hearings

-41. The Assessment Review Board may conduct a single hearing of two (2) or more appeals or assessor recommendations related to the same assessment if the matters in each hearing are addressing the same assessable property or substantially the same issues.
+The Assessment Review Board may conduct a single hearing of two (2) or more appeals or assessor recommendations related to the same assessment if the matters in each hearing are addressing the same assessable property or substantially the same issues.

-Power to Determine Procedures
+42. Power to Determine Procedures

-42.(1) Subject to this Law, the Assessment Review Board has the power to control its own processes and may make rules respecting practice and procedure to facilitate the just and timely resolution of the matters before it.

-(2) Without limiting subsection (1), the Assessment Review Board may make rules respecting the holding of pre-hearing conferences and requiring the parties to attend a pre-hearing conference.
+- (1) Subject to this Law, the Assessment Review Board has the power to control its own processes and may make rules respecting practice and procedure to facilitate the just and timely resolution of the matters before it. - (2) Without limiting subsection (1), the Assessment Review Board may make rules respecting the holding of pre-hearing conferences and requiring the parties to attend a pre-hearing conference.

-Orders to Attend or Produce Documents
+43. Orders to Attend or Produce Documents

-43.(1) At any time before or during a hearing, but before its decision, the Assessment Review Board may make an order requiring a person to by issuing an Order to Attend Hearing/Produce Documents and serving it on the person at least two (2) days before the person's attendance or the requested document is required at the hearing, as the case may be.
+- (1) At any time before or during a hearing, but before its decision, the Assessment Review Board may make an order requiring a person to - (a) attend a hearing to give evidence, or - (b) produce a document or other thing in the person's possession or control as specified by the Assessment Review Board, by issuing an Order to Attend Hearing/Produce Documents and serving it on the person at least two (2) days before the person's attendance or the requested document is required at the hearing, as the case may be.